triparnanalytics/METCS777-TermPaper/README.md

 **Method**: Test large datasets; measure time, memory, cost.
 **Outcome:** Find the most efficient, scalable, and cost-effective configuration.

+## Dataset Information: Home Mortgage Disclosure Act (HMDA) Dataset
+- Published annually by the Consumer Financial Protection Bureau (CFPB).
+Contains detailed information on mortgage applications and outcomes.
+Includes data on:
+- Consumer details and applicant demographics
+- Loan amount and property characteristics
+- Lender information and loan decision (approved, denied, or incomplete)
+- Used to analyze lending patterns and promote fair housing practices.

 This repository contains code versions to be ran in AWS and Google Cloud.

 File | Description